lindenb/jvarkit/docs/PrettySam.md

     --helpFormat
       What kind of help
       Possible Values: [usage, markdown, xml]
+    --no-unicode
+      disable unicode to display ascii histogram
+      Default: false
     -o, --output
       Output file.
 Optional .
 Default: stdout
     -r, -R, --reference
       Indexed fasta Reference file.
 This file must be indexed with samtools faidx and with picard CreateSequenceDictionary
+    --trim
+      trim long string to this length. <1 = do not trim.
+      Default: 50
     --version
       print version and exit